UTSCCSCC01/projectf21-backend-boiz-club/doc/sprint0/process.md

 * Sept 20th - Discuss and decide on the tech used for Front-End Development and Back-End Development
 * Sept 21st - Meet with product owners of PawsUp and discuss features of the application in depth
 * Sept 22nd - Discuss and complete Product Backlog on Jira
+* Sept 23nd - Review finished tasks and help others with their unfinished tasks

+## How did you define priority and/or points of user stories?

+Priority of user stories is defined using the following process:
+* Meet with product owners and discuss the core features of the application and prioritize them first.
+* Meet with team members and and argue which remaining features are vital to the application and makes application unique
+    * Priotiry is given by strength of argument
+* Prioritize stories that enhance user experience (for both customer and service providers)

+## What lessons should you take forward to the next phase?
+* Things that we have done well this phase:
+    * A voting system on Discord to choose meeting times.
+This is important because not everyone lives in the same time zone, so we need to set times where everyone is able to make it to the meeting.
+    * Having arguments over priority of user stories.
+Everyone has different opinions and it is worth listening to them so that we can choose what is best as a team.

+* Things we can do better moving forward:
+    * Start as early as possible.
+Starting early not only ensures that tasks are complete on time, but also allows us to make time for refinement.
+    * Divide work as early as possible.
+This ensures that no task is left untouched and everyone in the team has something to do.